MrEttore/SanctuAIry/README.md

 The app aims to provide an empathetic, intelligent, and responsive AI therapist experience by using open-source LLMs, currently powered by **Meta’s LLama 3.2** models.

+> 🚧 **Work in progress**.
+The app is under constant iteration with new features and improvements being added weekly.

 ## Architecture

 SanctuAIry is built with a modular architecture, composed of the following key components: